|

 The Story of a Minor Siege and Derek Waller's

-- For fiction, don't ignore Shame, Salman
+The Pundits.
+For fiction, don't ignore Shame, Salman

 Rushdie's engrossing tragi-comic fantasy about Z